404brainnotfind/portfolio/README.md

 ### Why is Markdown better than writing raw HTML?

 Markdown is better than raw HTML for documentation because it's significantly more readable and writable for humans.
-As Etter points out in his book, lightweight markup languages like Markdown allow content creators to focus on writing rather than formatting.

 With Markdown, you can create structured documents using simple, intuitive syntax without getting lost in HTML tags.
 For example, creating a heading in HTML requires `<h1>Heading</h1>`, while in Markdown it's simply `# Heading`.

 Additionally, Markdown is portable across platforms and can be easily converted to various output formats including HTML, PDF, and more.